Work Details

 Round 1 Findings

-- Some users struggled to locate the “My Shop” button
+- Some users struggled to locate the "My Shop" button, indicating the need for improved visibility.

 Round 2 Findings

-- Adding a bottom nav bar greatly increased user confidence to find their shop.
+- Adding a bottom navigation bar significantly increased user confidence in locating their shop.

 Next Steps

-- Design remaining user flows for other areas of the app.
+- Design user flows for other areas of the app, ensuring a comprehensive and cohesive user experience.

 Learnings

-- Getting real feedback from people within the target industry was key to understanding and unlocking potential
+- Gaining real feedback from industry professionals was pivotal in understanding user needs and unlocking Florri's potential.